mysoultan/reference-architectures/aks/secure-baseline/01-prerequisites.md

 # Prerequisites

+the minimun tooling and requirements are getting installed from this sections.
+Follow the instructions to get your environment ready to proceed with the AKS cluster creation.

+---

 1. An Azure subscription.
 If you don't have an Azure subscription, you can create a [free account](https://azure.microsoft.com/free).

    > Important: the user initiating the deployment process must have the following minimal set of roles: